Automotive industry in Mexico: Decline (1961–1993)

 Many car makers were already operational by 1961 when the first decline of the Mexican economy showed up.
 In the early 1960s, government regulations forced car companies to assemble cars in Mexico, using local as well as imported components.
 The idea was to develop a national car industry in the country, to promote employment and technological advances.
 Those companies that would not comply with these regulations left the country; these included Mercedes-Benz, FIAT, Citroën, Peugeot and Volvo.
 The American Big Three (General Motors, Ford and Chrysler) remained along with American Motors, Renault, Volkswagen, Datsun and Borgward.

-In this same year, due to the announcement of the upcoming 1968 Summer Olympics to be held in Mexico, the Government reissued Diaz's car ownership tax, purportedly to afford the construction of new facilities for such an event; this was named the Tenencia Vehicular (from the verb tener; "to have" in Spanish).
+In this same year, due to the announcement of the upcoming 1968 Summer Olympics to be held in Mexico, the Government reissued Díaz's car ownership tax, purportedly to afford the construction of new facilities for such an event; this was named the Tenencia Vehicular (from the verb tener; "to have" in Spanish).
 However, the tax remained to finance the 1970 FIFA World Cup, also held in Mexico.
 Ironically, the tax remains today in most states, and it must be paid year after year.

 This tax is variable depending on the car's value, number of cylinders, type of transmission, air conditioning and further features, adding up to a payment of up to 10% of the car's total value.

 A second tax exists as well when purchasing a new vehicle called Impuesto sobre Automóviles Nuevos or ISAN ("Tax on new cars"), also depending on a vehicle's specifications and cost.
 Unlike the Tenencia, this tax is paid only once.
 Federal law requires all listed car prices in media or dealerships to have the standard 16% VAT tax and ISAN included in the listed price.

 Since many Mexican drivers default on paying this tax, the Government started taking countermeasures.
 However, due to this being perceived as uncontrollable, politicians started making proposals to abolish this tax, remarkably Felipe Calderón.
 Tenencia has, as of 2011, only been abolished in Querétaro.
-On 4 March 2011, President Calderón announced Tenencia will be completely abolished by 2012 in all states, but not in the Federal District which comprises most of Mexico City.
+On March 4, 2011, President Calderón announced Tenencia would be completely abolished by 2012 in all states, but not in the Federal District which comprises most of Mexico City.